Devolutions/doc/docs/en/hub/dwl/devolutions-web-login-user-interface/dwl-user-interface-hub-business/side-menu/add-website.md

 This drop-down list is only available if ***Custom*** is selected in the ***Source*** drop-down list.

-To learn about secure hash algorithm, visit [our topic on SHA-256](/kb/general-knowledge-base/what-is-sha-256/).
+To learn about secure hash algorithm, visit [SHA-256](/kb/general-knowledge-base/what-is-sha-256/).
 		</td>
 	</tr>
 </table>